-Amazon Elastic Container Service for Kubernetes (EKS) is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes clusters.
-Amazon EKS is built from the open-source Kubernetes project, so all your existing applications running on Kubernetes are 100% compatible with Amazon EKS.
+Amazon Elastic Container Service for Kubernetes (EKS) is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane.
+Amazon EKS is certified Kubernetes conformant, so existing applications running on upstream Kubernetes are compatible with Amazon EKS.

-Amazon EKS automatically manages the availability and scalability of the Kubernetes masters that are responsible for starting and stopping containers, scheduling containers on virtual machines, storing cluster data, and other tasks.
-Amazon EKS automatically detects and replaces unhealthy masters for each cluster and also manages Kubernetes version upgrades.
-You can control when and if certain clusters are auto-upgraded between Kubernetes version updates, and Amazon EKS updates both the masters and nodes.
+Amazon EKS automatically manages the availability and scalability of the Kubernetes control plane nodes that are responsible for starting and stopping containers, scheduling containers on virtual machines, storing cluster data, and other tasks.
+Amazon EKS automatically detects and replaces unhealthy control plane nodes for each cluster.

-With Amazon EKS, you can take advantage of all the performance, scale, reliability, and availability of the AWS platform, as well as integrations with AWS networking and security services, such as Application Load Balancers for load distribution, IAM for fine-grained access control, AWS PrivateLink for private network access, and AWS CloudTrail for logging.
+With Amazon EKS, you can take advantage of all the performance, scale, reliability, and availability of the AWS platform, as well as integrations with AWS networking and security services, such as Application Load Balancers for load distribution, IAM for role based access control, and VPC for pod networking.

 Managed Kubernetes Control Plane

 Amazon EKS provides a scalable and highly-available control plane that runs across multiple AWS availability zones.
-The Amazon EKS service automatically manages the availability and scalability of the Kubernetes masters and the etcd persistence layer for each cluster.
-Amazon EKS runs three Kubernetes masters across three Availability Zones in order to ensure high availability, and it automatically detects and replaces unhealthy masters.
+The Amazon EKS service automatically manages the availability and scalability of the Kubernetes API servers and the etcd persistence layer for each cluster.
+Amazon EKS runs the Kubernetes control plane across three Availability Zones in order to ensure high availability, and it automatically detects and replaces unhealthy masters.

 Amazon EKS makes it easy to provide security for your Kubernetes clusters, with advanced features and integrations to AWS services and technology partner solutions.
-For example, IAM provides fine-grained access control, AWS PrivateLink provides private network access, and Amazon VPC isolates your Kubernetes clusters from other customers.
+For example, IAM provides fine-grained access control and Amazon VPC isolates your Kubernetes clusters from other customers.